 Mom Has The Last Word

-And only if you don't use a link shared from a seller, gifting you 40 free listings.
+But that's only if you don't use a link shared from a seller, gifting you 40 free listings. 🙂

 With a built-in marketplace and globally recognized website, Etsy is simple and low-cost.
 Sellers don't have to invest in their own website or web hosting.
 All it takes is one sale and you will automatically recoup your small listing cost.